gpimblott/pico-dram-tester/README.md

 ## Versions
 * 0.1 - Beta version designed and coded by schlae (@tubetime)
 * 0.2 - Changed to higher voltage as recommended by schlae in notes below.
-* 0.3 - Restructure code by G.Pimblott
+* 0.3 - Restructure code by G.Pimblott and merged in board changes for DC Jack by Markeno76

 ## Construction